 more: stop 2, pong.

-the mixer has an internal tempo that can be set locally or controlled by an external midi clock. when on the main screen, push select to show the tempo screen.
+TX–6 has an internal tempo that can either be set locally or controlled by an external midi clock. the tempo screen is accessible from both the system menu and through quick access.

 turn select to adjust desired tempo from 40 to 400 bpm.

 use FX I button for tap tempo and use FX II button to set a new start point.

 when on the tempo screen, press select to toggle play / stop. this will start the internal sequencer if activated in synth mode.